melodicore/dfxengine/injector/README.md

 The injector module currently declares two preset components to be used as dependencies.

-* [`Injector`](src/main/java/me/datafox/dfxengine/injector/Injector.java) can be used to request any arbitrary component or components during runtime by using the `getComponent()` and `getComponents()` methods.
+* [`Injector`](src/main/java/me/datafox/dfxengine/injector/Injector.java) can be used to request any arbitrary component or components during runtime by using the `getComponent(...)` and `getComponents(...)` methods.
 * `Logger` (`org.slf4j.Logger`) can be used to request a slf4j logger.
 It has the `PER_INSTANCE` instantiation policy and uses the requesting class parameter of `InstantiationDetails` as a parameter to `LoggerFactory.getLogger()` internally to get the appropriate logger.

 ### Arrays

-Arrays are not allowed to be components, and trying to create one with component methods will throw an error, but they are supported as parametric types.
-Internally, references to primitive arrays are stored as is, but references to object arrays are not stored with `java.lang.Object[].class` or equivalent, but instead as `java.lang.reflect.Array.class` with the object's class as a parameter.
+Arrays are not allowed as components, and trying to create one with component methods will throw an error, but they are allowed as parametric types.
+Internally, references to primitive arrays are stored as is, but references to object arrays are not stored as `Object[].class` or equivalent, but instead as `java.lang.reflect.Array.class` with the object's class as a parameter.
 So if you are requesting components manually:

 * Do: `Injector.getComponent(Component.class, Parameter.listOf(Array.class, Parameter.of(String.class)))`
 * Do not: `Injector.getComponent(Component.class, Parameter.listOf(String[].class))`